 If one considers the behavioural responses that are attributed to God in religious works like the Bible, one will see that God has been cast in the mold of an all-powerful human ruler.
 For it is common for human rulers to become angry at instances of disobedience and punish the transgressors, while they reward those who obey them and remain loyal or faithful to them, such as by rendering them homage and sacrifices.
 This humanized conception of God has led to the common belief that God punishes those who transgress Its rules, which is merely another example of the projection of human values and systems onto God.
-In most societies, there are rules – whether written formally as laws, or unwritten in the form of social taboos and restrictions, whose violation may be punished by exclusion or in other ways, such as imprisonment – which its members are expected to follow.
+In most societies, there are rules – whether written formally as laws, or unwritten in the form of social taboos and restrictions, whose violation may be punished by exclusion or in other ways, such as imprisonment – that its members are expected to follow.
 Modern societies have devised elaborate judicial systems, complete with courts of law, judges and juries, prisons, and police officers who enforce society’s rules in order to prevent serious violations of them.
 In a similar manner, many religious people believe that God rewards those who obey Its rules, while It punishes those who disobey these rules.
 The ultimate reward and punishment are either eternal life in Paradise, or eternal damnation in Hell, after death.

 Love is another animal emotion that many humans have mistakenly attributed to God.
 What is the biological function of love?
 Its function is to bring together two sexually-reproducing creatures of the opposite sex in order to get them to procreate, reproduce their kind, and then raise their offspring, whether singly or together.
 But since God cannot die, God has no need to reproduce Itself.
 Hence, the many attributions of love to God, especially in the Christian religion, are just as mistaken as the attributions of divine anger.